chengyuxing/rabbit-sql/README.md

 - If [XQLFileManager](#XQLFileManager) configured ,  you can manage sql in file and support [dynamic sql](#Dynamic-SQL);

-- Default named parameter start with `:` , it can be customized by specific property `namedParamPrefix`, e.g:
+- Default named parameter start with `:` , it can be customized by specific property `namedParamPrefix`, e.g.

   ```sql
   where id = ?id